JamesLittler/texcount/README.md

 # texcount
-A version of texcount which excludes all lstlisting
+A version of texcount which excludes all lstlisting and myequations